Four-year-old Dorothy said, “Last time when I was 4 inches long and in your tummy, Daddy wasn’t ready to marry you yet, so I went away.

 Many mothers share an unknown yet private bond in the tales of their children, who proclaim to have returned to this existence after leaving it beforehand.

-Dr. Gladys McGarey’s book, Born to Live, tells the story of one of her patients.
-Take from it what you will:
+Dr. Gladys McGarey’s book, Born to Live, tells the story of a patient:

-This mother had a four-year-old daughter, named Dorothy, whom she would take out to lunch occasionally.
+This mother had a 4-year-old daughter, named Dorothy, whom she would take out to lunch occasionally.